 The term originated in the 1800s and referred to orphans being placed on a stage or stump for prospective adoptive families.
 The term ‘up for adoption’ is still used by some today, but is largely an outdated reference referring to a child who is being placed for adoption.

 Adoption has changed a great deal since the 1800s.
 Today’s adoptions are a highly regulated process where the rights of children and parents are protected by law.
-Birth families make the choice to place a child for adoption and then select their child’s adoptive family.
+Birth families choose to place a child for adoption and then select their child’s adoptive family.
 The adoption process is regulated by state laws and carried out by a licensed adoption agency or adoption attorney.

 The law protects the rights of every family by ensuring a child will remain with his or her parents unless those rights are terminated.